-Movies often give us an opportunity to be captured into another place.
+Movies often give us an opportunity to be captured in another place.
 This is perhaps why the movie industry is doing so well in our current economy.
-Those of us trying to find a way back on our feet can find peace in moving to a different dimension temporarily.
+Those of us trying to find a way back on our feet can find peace in temporarily moving to a different dimension.

 Do any of you remember the movie, “Forrest Gump?”
-There are many one liners and stories which give us a new perspective on life in this story.
+Many one-liners and stories give us a new perspective on life in this story.
 The most common statement was, “Life is like a box of chocolates.
-You never know what you’re gonna get.”
+You never know what you’re going to get.”
 So true; both the simplicity of the character and these words ring actuate.

 Do you remember when Forrest was dressed in his military uniform and asked to address a large crowd?
-He was discussing his involvement in what was an unpopular war to the crowd gathered.
-He was an active soldier having had a different perspective than those assembled to protest.
+He was discussing his involvement in an unpopular war with the crowd gathered.
+He was an active soldier, having had a different perspective than those assembled to protest.

-As Forrest stepped up to the microphone, there was a technical difficultly which he was unaware of not allowing his words to be heard.
-He delivered a passionate speech, covering (in his simple and honest approach) his feelings on serving our country.
+As Forrest stepped up to the microphone, there was a technical difficulty that he was unaware of, not allowing his words to be heard.
+He delivered a passionate speech, covering (in his simple and honest approach) his feelings about serving our country.
 None of what he spoke carried to the audience until the end.
 Correcting the problem, the microphone went back on just as he said his final words, “that’s all I have to say about that.”

-Today’s world is filled with messages pushing the limit to gain popularity; the more outrageous the better for ratings.
-If we find the words spoken to be truth; stand up for them.
-If we know comments are taken out of context or exaggerated; why perpetuate them, fueling the fire?
+Today’s world is filled with messages pushing the limit to gain popularity; the more outrageous, the better for ratings.
+If we find the words spoken truly, stand up for them.
+If we know comments are taken out of context or exaggerated, why perpetuate them, fueling the fire?

-We need to find commonality to get our country back on her feet.
+We need to find commonality to get our country back on its feet.
 There are about 99 shared aims for every 1 rare difference among us.
-While it may not be as fashionable to find harmony; it does exist.
+While finding harmony may not be as fashionable, it does exist.

-When you find the microphone working and have a willing audience; thank them for shared values.
+When you find the microphone working and have a willing audience, thank them for shared values.
 Find ways to ensure our future.
-Be an example to those who are following us; those who will make a difference in our world!
+Be an example to those following us who will make a difference in our world!